-The average small breed puppy will eat three times a day, usually ¼ to a ⅓ of a cup per feeding.
+The average small breed puppy will eat three times a day, usually 1/3 to 1/2 cup per feeding.
 Check your bag for recomendations for each brand.
 I recommend taking away any food your puppy hasn’t eaten after about 15 minutes, to help with keeping potty training on track.
 You’ll offer a full feeding the next meal, always taking the food away after 15 minutes or so (of course if you’re puppy is still munching away, you can increase that time until she finishes.

 Puppy Appetite Problems

 If you are having trouble getting your puppy to eat (which can be a problem once puppies leave the competition of their siblings) you can add a bit of yogurt or use Agatha's Elixir to help keep blood sugar level and increase appetite in young puppies.

 The goal is for your puppy to have a bit of extra food left over each meal.
 Most puppies are real nibblers and some meals eat very little, some meals the whole bowl, this is perfectly normal.
 Usually a potty break is in order about 10 mins after she eats.